xhuang2016/GNN-Benchmark/README.md

 ## Overview

-The repository contains the benchmark code used in our paper.
+This repository contains the benchmark code used in our paper.

 ## Requirements